NetLSS/Awesome_Pipeline/Youtube/삶을바꾸는꺠달음과명상/IDEA/대본ENG변환-All in One- 스크립트.md

 Below is the script I will use for the video.
-It's in Korean, so please translate it into Spanish accordingly.
+It's in Korean, so please translate it into English accordingly.

 I have created a YouTube video.
 The script is as follows:

 ## Transcript

 [script]

-## Request

-This YouTube channel operates in Spain.
-The title, description, etc. are all in Spanish.

 ## Request 1